The Rules page offers several ways to gain insight into the status of your detection rules:

-To view a summary of all rule executions, including the most recent failures and execution times, select the Rule Monitoring tab on the Rules page (Detect → Rules → Rule Monitoring).
+To view a summary of all rule executions, including the most recent failures and execution times, select the Rule Monitoring tab on the Rules page (Manage → Rules → Rule Monitoring).

 On the Rule Monitoring tab, you can sort and filter rules just like you can on the Rules tab.

 By default, you can only sort by the Rule and Enabled columns on this tab.
-To sort by any other column, switch on the Technical preview toggle above the table.
-This experimental table view allows advanced sorting capabilities.
+To sort by any other column, turn on the Advanced sorting toggle above the table.
 If you experience performance issues when working with the table, you can turn this setting off.

 For detailed information on a rule, the alerts it generated, and associated errors, click on its name in the table.
 This also allows you to perform the same actions that are available on the Rules tab, such as modifying or deleting rules, activating or deactivating rules, exporting or importing rules, and duplicating prebuilt rules.